Great Butler County Escapes

 “It’s a nice country setting with a lot of wildlife,” adds McDonald.
 Open Thur.–Sat.; 2121 Morman Rd., Hamilton 45013, 513/863-3119, hanoverwinery.com

 Twenty locally owned stores — ranging from boutiques to jewelry stores to gift shops — line the brick streets of Oxford’s historic business district, drawing locals, visitors and students from nearby Miami University.

 The Apple Tree, a boutique that offers clothing, accessories and gifts, has called the district home since 1979.
 The store caters primarily to students, but co-owner Cheri Corcoran’s one-stop shop aims to serve everyone.

 “In a town this small, the number of businesses is limited,” says employee Lisa Wespiser, who serves as the store’s buyer.
 “It’s nice to be able to do everything right in one spot.”

-Juniper and BlueTique Cheap Chic offer affordable and trendy women’s clothing, Bill’s Art Store stocks supplies for artists of all types, and Bird House Antiques sells collectibles and other gift items.
+Juniper and BlueTique Cheap Chic offer affordable and trendy women’s clothing and Bird House Antiques sells collectibles and other gift items.
 Mac & Joe’s is the city’s oldest continuously operating tavern, and it is just one of the bars and restaurants that offer nightlife and dining options to complement the daytime shopping experience.